 2. Cheap stocks

 Stocks trading near their 52 week lows are a good place to start looking for value investments.
-This website has a good list, and you can sort by daily, yearly or monthly change in price.
-Guru focus also has a longer more comprehensive list.
+Guru focus also has a long comprehensive list.

 3. Stock Screens